My Kinda Girl (Babyface song)

-"My Kinda Girl" is a song performed and co-written by Babyface, issued as the fourth and final single from his album Tender Lover.
+"My Kinda Girl" is a song performed and co-written by Babyface, issued as the fourth and final single from his 1989 album Tender Lover.
 The song was also the fourth consecutive hit single from the album, peaking at #30 on the Billboard Hot 100 in 1990.
-Solar/Epic released 7 remixes of the recording with a remix of Whip Appeal in 1990, which was available CD single.
+SOLAR and Epic Records released 7 remixes of the recording with a remix of "Whip Appeal" in 1990, which was available as a CD single.